Smart Home Maintenance Tips & Expert Advice

 • Mix 1/2 cup of coarse salt with 1/2 cup of baking soda.

-• Put it into the clogged drain and leave it for 30 minutes or overnight to help with nasty drain backups.
+• Place it in the clogged drain and leave it for 30 minutes or overnight to help with stubborn drain backups.

 • Flush the drain with hot water to clear it naturally.